3 June 2019

 Chris Curry brings valuable expertise and insight as the Director of the Pensions Policy Institute, as well as working on important projects such as the DWP Auto-Enrolment Review Advisory Group in 2017, where he was co-chair and led on providing advice on the theme of Contributions.

-The Industry Delivery Group will work to develop the data standards and other criteria that any Pensions Dashboard will need to meet.
+The Industry Delivery Group will work to develop the data standards and other criteria that any Pensions Dashboards will need to meet.
 A focus of this work will be to make sure that all Dashboards are consistent, easy-to-use and contain all the information people need in order to feel confident and informed in engaging with their pensions.

 Progressing the Business Case is a priority for 2019, as well as developing a clear timeline for delivering the final Dashboard digital infrastructure.
 In parallel the Money and Pensions Service will begin work to design, test and build a consumer facing dashboard, working closely with the IDG.
 It’s vital that extensive user testing will feed into the data and other standards work that the IDG will be developing for all dashboards.